lausek/lausek.github.io/_posts/2017-03-30-cuta-an-update-on-opensql.md

 > All fields from table2
 > All fields from all tables

-Answer: &quot;ERROR: Too many fields specified&quot; because all fields are specified even though nobody wants to select everything from every table...
+Answer: "ERROR: Too many fields specified" because all fields are specified even though nobody wants to select everything from every table...
 Now:

 {% highlight abap %}
-&quot; Pfewww.
+" Pfewww.
 Gotcha!
 SELECT table1~*
     FROM table1
     JOIN table2